knewkarma-io/knewkarma/docs/source/api.md

 Subreddit(subreddit: str, time_format: Literal["concise", "locale"])
 ```

-Initialises a RedditCommunity instance for getting profile and posts from the specified subreddit.
+Initialises a Subreddit instance for getting profile and posts from the specified subreddit.

 * `subreddit`: Name of the subreddit to get data from.
 * `time_format`: Determines the format of the output's datetime.
 Use "concise" for a human-readable time difference,